 Here’s Every XXL Freshman Cover Since 2007

 When the rising rap talent of the mid-2000s—from Lupe Fiasco to Plies to Papoose—graced the November 2007 cover of XXL Magazine, no one foresaw the "Leaders of the New School" tagline evolving into one of hip-hop's most important institutions.
 Yet that was the pebble from which XXL's annual tradition, the Freshman Class, was built.
-Twelve years and 11 Freshman magazine covers later, XXL has knighted 124 promising rookies poised to become staples of the culture, word to Vince.
-(See a comprehensive list here).
+Thirteen years and 12 Freshman magazine covers later, XXL has knighted plenty of promising rookies poised to become staples of the culture, word to Vince—136 artists to be exact (See a comprehensive list here).

 At this point, you can set your watch to it.
 Every year in June, XXL unveils a new class of hip-hop neophytes that we've stamped as names you need to know (plus, for the past eight classes, one fan-voted pick per year).
-We're sticking to the script in 2019, presenting the 12th annual Freshman Class!
+We're sticking to the script in 2020, presenting the 13th annual Freshman Class.

-This year, the likes of Blueface, Megan Thee Stallion and DaBaby were shot from above by OG photographer Travis Shinn, who has been flicking it up with Freshmen for nearly a decade.
-Take a look at all of the XXL Freshman covers over the years.
+This year, the likes of Polo G, Rod Wave, NLE Choppa, Lil Tjay, Mulatto and more were shot by OG photographer Travis Shinn, who has been flicking it up with Freshmen for nearly a decade.
+Take a look at all of the XXL Freshman covers over the years below.

 See Every XXL Freshman Cover Since 2007